nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_example_Nadav.md

 Note 3: Do not push to the remote github repo before adding "secrets.yml" to the .gitignore list (step 10)

-To set up a new Ruby on Rails project with postgresql databases:
+#### Step-by-Step setting up a new Ruby on Rails project with postgresql databases:

 	(*)	Check currently installed versions of Ruby and Rails: